• Feb 21, 2025

 Ans.
 India has many beautiful hill stations, which include Darjeeling, Shimla, Manali, Munnar, Ooty, and more.

-Q. Which is the highest hill station in south India?
+Q. Which is the highest hill station in South India?